Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review DAT Classes

-And on that point, to refresh, Princeton Review employs a team of rotating subject matter experts rather than one generalist (see Kaplan, again).
+In addition, Princeton Review employs a team of rotating subject matter experts rather than one generalist.
 I don’t always mind a generalist, as some can be very good if they’ve been teaching to the exam for years, but having specialists is always a bonus.
 I had 4 instructors across my class time and liked all of them.

 Princeton Review offers a few cool supplemental resources, but nothing seriously worth writing home about, apart from maybe the 3D practice kit for the PAT.
 That is an awesome complement to the main course instruction around the PAT and a pretty big value add.

 The PAT is the most difficult portion of the DAT for 90% of takers (I’m completely making that stat up, but it definitely feels like it), and this kit is a massive help.

 It trains your brain to think spatially and allows you to conceptualize problems.
 I give it two thumbs up, but the rest of Princeton’s extras are just alright.

 One of the nice things about opting for a major prep provider like Princeton Review is that their tech is awesome.
 Like Kaplan, they have the resources to build out a fantastic digital platform that’s clean and easy to use.
 It’s modern, sleek and really responsive.
 I had no issues with lag times or functionality.
 5 out of 5 stars on this front in my book.